Board & Staff.

 Mike Ruybalid

-VP of Convention Programming, 2023
+VP Convention Programming

 We want to thank our institutional and business partners for supporting our efforts to develop children through music and movement.